dguo/dannyguo.com/content/friction.md

 [in-publish](https://www.npmjs.com/package/in-publish) package that is used as a workaround and has been downloaded millions of times.

-The npm team finally decided to resolved the issue, but the solution is pretty painful too.
+The npm team finally decided to resolve the issue, but the solution is pretty painful too.
 They added a `prepare` event that acts like `prepublish` (running after `npm install` too) and a `prepublishOnly` event that actually only runs before publishing.
 The plan is to issue a deprecation warning for